survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 It is good to remember that we didn't include *react-dom* in this case and that would add around 100 kB to the final result.
 To get back to these figures, we would have to use a lighter alternative such as Preact or react-lite as discussed in the *Configuring React* chapter.

 T> [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) Babel plugin can be used to achieve the same effect.
-See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details.
+See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) is another option.

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
 You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.